 Jesus went on in his discussion with the scholar to tell the parable of the Good Samaritan, leaving nothing abstract about loving one’s neighbor.
 Who was the one who loved?
 He who gave the injured traveler first aid, who disinfected and bandaged his wounds, lifted him onto his donkey, found a place for him to recover and be comfortable, who paid his bill and ensured his ongoing care.

-We believe we are called to love our neighbors in the City of Pittsburgh, particularly those who are poor.
+We believe we are called to love our neighbors in the City of Pittsburgh, particularly those who are poor, those who are new, like many in the international community, and those who are only with us for a short period of time, like students.
 We are ever seeking ways to walk alongside our neighbors in ways that are real and in ways that are loving.

-To follow are several formal ministry opportunities to minister with and to the poor.
-To sign up, please fill out the form using the link at the bottom of the page.
+To follow are several formal ministry opportunities including those that involve ministry to our neighbors.
+To sign up, please fill out the form here or by using the link at the bottom of the page.